Q: How competitive is admission and what are the admission criteria?

 Students who have prior graduate work may use as many as five graduate courses completed at other universities to count towards fulfillment of the department’s course requirement.
 If you have written a Master's paper elsewhere, it is possible to revise it to meet the requirements of our MA paper.
 It is also possible to move through the program at a much quicker pace if your prior work has prepared you to take the exams earlier than a student coming in without prior graduate work.

 Q: Is it possible to begin the program in Winter or Spring quarters?

 No. We have only one admissions selection, and this is for fall quarter.
 If admitted, some students may begin in the Summer quarter for language training.

 Q: If for whatever reason it is impossible for me to matriculate in Political Science next fall, may I defer my admission?

-We do not "defer" admissions to Political Science, thus there is no 100 percent guarantee that you will be admitted again the following year (or that an aid offer would remain the same).
-However, we do allow you to request that your file be "reactivated" the following year.
-The procedure is as follows: you should decline our offer of admissions for next autumn, while indicating by email to the Admissions Office your intention to "reactivate" (our trigger-word) your application for the following year.
-This will keep your file available and current, allowing you to supplement it for the next admissions cycle with a new candidate statement and any other new supporting materials you care to supply.
+We do not "defer" admissions to Political Science, thus there is no 100 percent guarantee that you will be admitted again the following year.
+However, we do allow you to reapply for admission in the following year.
+The procedure is as follows: you should decline our offer of admission, while indicating by email to the Admissions Office your intention to reapply.
+The Admissions Office will provide you with specific instructions for reapplying.

 Q: How do I apply for financial aid and how are financial decisions made?